Screaming Mad

 Cortes ignored this order and in 1519 took his men further inland to conquer the kingdom of Tenochtitlan.

-Some of Cortés' men were loyal to the governor of Cuba and so Cortez ordered the men who were loyal to him to disassemble their ships so that the Cuban loyalists couldn't sail back to Cuba.
+Some of Cortés' men were loyal to the governor of Cuba, and so Cortez ordered the men who were loyal to him to disassemble their ships so that the Cuban loyalists couldn't sail back to Cuba.

+But Tenochtitlan proved more difficult to conquer than Cortés had hoped.
 It was a massive sprawling metropolis situated in the middle of an even larger lake, Lake Texcoco.

 If the Spanish tried to use their horses to ride into the city, they would be sitting ducks on the various bridges that connected the city to the mainland.

+Cortez suddenly wished that he had all those ships that he ordered his men to disassemble.
 But then again, it's not as if they could have carried them from the ocean to the lake.

 But it turns out that the Aztecs were pretty cruel leaders and Cortes quickly made allies with their neighbors who had grown tired of Aztec rule.

-Working with several native leaders, he ordered timber to be cut and carefully shaped for the construction of new ships.
+Although this was 60 miles from the lake, Cortes saw no other options.
+Working with several native leaders, leaders, he ordered timber to be cut and carefully shaped for the construction of new ships.

 He also had his men return to where they disassembled their original ships, recovering the anchors, the sails, and other pieces that could be used on the new vessels.